Ahren-Chen/Pokegame/README.md

 ## How to run the product

 Open the solution file in any IDE that supposrts C++ and run the program.
+This specific project was built in VSCode with the specific properties in the .vscode directory.

 ## Backlog
-see logbook.md for information on what work is being done and timestamps
+See logbook.md for information on what work is being done and timestamps

 ### Definition of Done

 -- Successfully completes the feature goal with no bugs.
 It is also covered with tests. --